 Motion by Parker to refer to the ad hoc committee dealing with hosting issues.
 Seconded by Woodward.
 Motion to refer passes.

+seconded by Woodward.
+Wotton to refer passes.

 EXECUTIVE COMMITTEE-02: Motion by Leckrone to amend Rule 6.7(1) as follows: